pmahnke/mahnke-cocktails/recipe_processed/stinger.md

 eras: [prohibition]
 permalink: "/recipe/stinger/"
 stars: 4
-base_spirits: ['Cognac', 'Crème de Menthe', 'Absinthe']
+base_spirits: ['Absinthe', 'Cognac', 'Crème de Menthe']
 youtube: "mBGgu3qRztY"
 description: "A classic high-society cocktail from the pre-Prohibition era, with a sweet sting from its simple two-part combination of cognac and crème de menthe."
 excerpt: |